iracingreports/discordbot.iracingreports.com/welcome.md

 ## 5) Use your subscription on your server

 In your server run the `/subscribe` command.
 This will link your iRacing Reports account to the server, so you can make use of all the admin commands to configure your team and options.

+## 6) Follow the iRacing Reports announcements channels

+To keep up to date with development of the bot and to see any announcements we make about the service, please [join our Discord server](http://discordbot.iracingreports.com/discord) and browse to the **announcements** channel and click the "Follow" button up the top of the screen.
+Do the same for the **development-todo** channel.

+For more info on the "Follow" feature of Discord: [https://support.discord.com/hc/en-us/articles/360028384531-Channel-Following-FAQ](https://support.discord.com/hc/en-us/articles/360028384531-Channel-Following-FAQ)

 # Adding drivers to your team